 - Select “File,” then “Open URL.”

-5. When the graduation ceremony ends, the broadcast will end and your Media Player will show a dark screen.
+5. When the ceremony ends, the broadcast will end and your Media Player will show a dark screen.
 You should close the Media Player at this time.
-Live graduation broadcasts are available beginning about 15 minutes before the ceremony starts and ending about 15 minutes after the ceremony concludes.
+Live special event broadcasts are available beginning about 15 minutes before the ceremony starts and ending about 15 minutes after the ceremony concludes.

 You can find information on purchasing a DVD of the commencement ceremony here.